nanafwu/dva-final-project/README.txt

-    This package scrapes the menus of the top 500 most popular restaurants in NYC according to https://www.allmenus.com/ny/new-york/-/ to generate a list of restaurant dishes.
+    DESCRIPTION - Describe the package in a few paragraphs This package scrapes the menus of the top 500 most popular restaurants in NYC according to https://www.allmenus.com/ny/new-york/-/ to generate a list of restaurant dishes.